TinyTinni/SteamServerUpdater/README.md

 First version of the saturday evening/sunday morning program for a automatic steam server updater.
-Please don't kill me for the code mess, i will clean it up later.
+I updated the version, cleaned it up, more error handling if you cannot handle file paths etc.
+Still alpha version because i need to test it, but it can be used.

 # SteamServerUpdater
 Steam doesn't provide a automatic update functionality if the application is running.